Ly0ko/bw-web-api-rs/README.md

 A Rust library for interacting with the StarCraft Brood War API.

 This is a port of the [bw-web-api](https://github.com/evanandrewrose/bw-web-api) library, which is written in TypeScript.
-You can find more information there such as the expected shape of responses, etc.
+You can find more information there such as endpoint documentation, the expected shape of responses, etc.

-When logged in to Starcraft: Remastered, StarCraft.exe creates a local web server that exposes these endpoints.
-These endpoints are used when exploring the ladder, viewing profiles, etc.

 # Installation